elastic/elastic-agent/dev-tools/packageserver/README.md

-# Beats hot reloading for dev mode
+# Beats "hot reloading" for dev mode

 ## The problem